OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       partitions in QSINIT.

     * to copy those "large amount of data" use xcopy.cmd in shell ;)

+    * "chcp" command can be used to select codepage for FAT/FAT32 (single byte only, no DBCS now, sorry).
+Without this command any files with national language letters will be unaccessible.
+      note: this command only makes these names operable, not displayable.

+    * "mem hide" command can be used to hide some memory ranges from OS/2 (for example, if memory tests show errors in this range)

    QSINIT can be loaded by "WorkSpace On-Demand" PXE loader, but further loading process is untested.